dawe/schist/Advanced.md

 ### Extending `sc.tl.draw_graph()`

 `graph-tools` has built-in functionalities to plot graphs.
-Some of these have been implemented into scNSBM using a syntax compatibile with `scanpy`'s functions.
+Some of these have been implemented into `schist` using a syntax compatibile with `scanpy`'s functions.
 Note that Fruchterman-Reingold spring-block layout is already implemented into `scanpy`, and it gives the same output.

 ```python
 adata = schist.io.read('adata')